Persecution of pagans under Theodosius I

 The persecution of pagans under Theodosius I began in 381, after the first couple of years of his reign as co-emperor in the eastern part of the Roman Empire.
-In the 380s, Theodosius I reiterated the ban of Constantine the Great on animal sacrifices, prohibited haruspicy on pain of death, pioneered the criminalization of magistrates who did not enforce anti-pagan laws, broke up some pagan associations and destroyed pagan temples.
+In the 380s, Theodosius I reiterated the ban of Constantine the Great on animal sacrifices, prohibited haruspicy on animal sacrifice, pioneered the criminalization of magistrates who did not enforce anti-pagan laws, broke up some pagan associations and destroyed pagan temples.

-Between 389 and 391 he issued the "Theodosian decrees," which established a practical ban on paganism; visits to the temples were forbidden, the remaining pagan holidays were abolished, the sacred fire in the Temple of Vesta in the Roman Forum was extinguished as the Vestal Virgins were disbanded, and auspices and witchcraft were deemed punishable offenses.
+Between 389 and 391, he issued the "Theodosian decrees", which established a practical ban on paganism; visits to the temples were forbidden, the remaining pagan holidays were abolished, the sacred fire in the Temple of Vesta in the Roman Forum was extinguished as the Vestal Virgins were disbanded, and auspices and witchcraft were deemed punishable offenses.
 Theodosius refused to restore the Altar of Victory in the Senate House, as requested by pagan Senators.

-In 392 he became emperor of the whole empire (the last one to be so).
+In 392, he became emperor of the whole empire (the last one to be so).
 From this moment until the end of his reign in 395, while pagans remained outspoken in their demands for toleration, he authorized or participated in the destruction of many temples, holy sites, images and objects of piety throughout the empire in actions by Christians against major pagan sites.
 He issued a comprehensive law that prohibited any public pagan ritual and was particularly oppressive of Manicheans.
 He is likely to have suppressed the Ancient Olympic Games, whose last record of celebration is 393.

 Initial tolerance (379–381)

 Theodosius I was relatively tolerant towards pagans in the early part of his reign, since he needed the support of the influential pagan ruling class and the percentage of non-Christians in the general population was still quite large, perhaps 50% overall.
 This was especially true in the West, where the Church was still largely an urban phenomenon except in North Africa.
 He voiced his support for the preservation of temples or pagan statues as useful public buildings.
 He is known to have appointed various pagans to office in the earlier part of his reign.
 For example, he appointed the pagan Eutolmius Tatianus as the praetorian prefect of Egypt.
 Theodosius I's relative tolerance for other religions is also indicated by his later order (in 388) for the reconstruction of a Jewish synagogue at Callinicum in Mesopotamia, which had been destroyed by a bishop and his Christian flock.

-Theodosius dealt harshly with Arians, heretics and Christian apostates.
+Theodosius dealt harshly with Arians, heretics, and Christian apostates.
 Later in his reign, he tried to stamp out the last vestiges of paganism with great severity.
 However, he did not succeed in this.
-Even though deprived of State and municipal support, bereft of funds and property the followers of the old religions continued to survive visibly, though under pressure and weakening, into the early 6th century.
+Even though deprived of state and municipal support, bereft of funds and property, the followers of the old religions continued to survive visibly, though under pressure and weakening, into the early 6th century.